Get salary accounts for your team See benefits

 It is a fixed amount paid to the employees in addition to the basic monthly remuneration to meet some predefined criteria.
 Special allowances vary from one company to another.

-Some companies offer it as an allowance to their people for meeting certain expenses for the efficient performance of their duties.
+Some companies offer it as an allowance to their people to meet certain expenses for the efficient performance of their duties.

 This is the amount distributed to the company’s shareholders and is a method for distributing profits amongst them.